 CAHP seeks to address and redress these ever-present wounds by capturing and transforming today’s human stories behind N. Claiborne Avenue’s history and weaving these voices into our multi-platform interdisciplinary project creating a community of voices to deepen a collective understanding of what it means culturally to be connected by a physical geographical space for over two hundred years.
 Few resources exist that fully document 20th century cultural, economic, political and social exchange within this space; and none has sought to accumulate existing sources in one place with community mechanisms for ongoing data-gathering.

-Given the continuing discussions in post-Katrina New Orleans concerning bringing down the section of the I-10 over North Claiborne as well as the current work-force development studies and initiatives taken on by Livable Claiborne Communities about the future of this corridor and its residents, we believe that CAHP’s focus on community, identity and agency is well-timed.
+Given the continuing discussions around bringing down Interstate-10 over N. Claiborne by the Claiborne Avenue Alliance; post-Katrina work-force development studies and initiatives by Livable Claiborne Communities, which examined the future of this corridor and its residents; Ujamaa Economic Development Corporation’s important work; and now most recently with the Biden Administration and DoT’s focus on #TransportationEquity, we believe that CAHP’s focus on community, identity, and agency is well-timed.